 In the continuation of this blog, it's time to get insights into comments posted by viewers on particular videos/channels.
-Once you extract the comments from the YouTube either of particular videos or videos with a particular category or it can be a channel, then they can be further analyzed by using likes/dislikes on every particular comment, sentiment analysis of comments.
+Once you extract the comments from YouTube either of particular videos or videos with a particular category or it can be a channel, then they can be further analyzed by using likes/dislikes on every particular comment, sentiment analysis of comments.

 All this will be helpful in getting how people are reacting to the channel/videos and can predict community acceptance by analyzing the comments.
-If you want to go deeper then you can also find the relation between comments and views and can also make estimations of people engagements on your videos.
+If you want to go deeper then you can also find the relation between comments and views and can also make estimations of people's engagements on your videos.